 Bayard Rustin (1912–1987)

-Bayard Rustin was a key strategist behind the 1963 March on Washington, where Dr. Martin Luther King Jr. delivered his famous “I Have a Dream” speech.
-An advocate for nonviolence, Rustin introduced King to Gandhian principles.
+One such pivotal figure is Bayard Rustin.
+He was a key strategist behind the historic 1963 March on Washington.
+Notably, this was the very event where Dr. Martin Luther King Jr. delivered his famous “I Have a Dream” speech.
+Furthermore, Rustin was a staunch advocate for nonviolence.
+Because of this, he was instrumental in introducing King to Gandhian principles.
+Ultimately, these principles became the bedrock of the movement’s philosophy.

-Despite facing discrimination for his sexuality, Rustin played a central role in shaping the civil rights movement.
-His activism extended to labor rights and global peace efforts.
+Despite facing significant discrimination for his sexuality, Rustin played a central role in shaping the civil rights movement.
+In fact, his dedication never wavered.
+He persisted even when he was pushed into the background by those who feared his identity would harm the cause.
+Moreover, his activism extended far beyond civil rights.
+For instance, he also championed labor rights and global peace efforts throughout his life.

 Reference: D’Emilio, J. (2003).
 Lost prophet: The life and times of Bayard Rustin.
 University of Chicago Press.